Press "Enter" to skip to content

 In addition to the fruits of this plant, its leaves and roots are also evaluated in different ways.
 The leaves of this plant; It is used as a blood pressure reducer and expectorant.

-The flowers of this fruit are used in the treatment of jaundice and hemorrhoids.
-It is used directly by the people of the region where it is located, as well as beverages (hosaf, fruit syrup, etc.), jam, marmalade and dessert are also made.
+The flowers of Berberis crataegina DC. are used in the treatment of jaundice and hemorrhoids.
+The fruit is not only used directly by the people of the region where it is found but also drinks (compote, fruit syrup, etc.), jam, marmalade and desserts are made from it.
+It is also reported that it is added to soup and bulgur pilaf to add flavor.

 References;